Skip to content

 For custom hooks

-If you are testing custom hooks, I'm quite certain you're using react-hooks-testing-library.
-It's the easiest thing there is to test hooks.
-With that library, we can wrap our hook in a wrapper, which is a React component to wrap the test component in when rendering.
+If you are testing custom hooks, I’m quite certain you’re using react-testing-library (opens in a new window).
+It’s the easiest thing there is to test hooks.
+With that library, we can wrap our hook in a renderHook wrapper (opens in a new window), which is a React component to wrap the test component in when rendering.
 I think this is the perfect place to create the QueryClient, because it will be executed once per test:

 wrapper

-2 // โœ… creates a new QueryClient for each test
+// ✅ creates a new QueryClient for each test

 For components